Cryptocurrency as an Investable Asset Class: Coming of Age: Abstract

 \section{Abstract}

-\begin{singlespace} Cryptocurrencies are coming of age.
-We organize empirical regularities into ten stylized facts and analyze cryptocurrency through the lens of empirical asset pricing.
-We find important similarities with traditional markets---risk-adjusted performance is broadly comparable, and the cross-section of returns can be summarized by a small set of factors.
+\begin{singlespace} We organize existing empirical regularities of cryptocurrencies into seven stylized facts and analyze cryptocurrencies through the lens of empirical asset pricing.
+We find important similarities with traditional markets---risk-adjusted performance so far is broadly comparable, and the cross-section of returns can be summarized by a small set of factors.
 However, cryptocurrency also has its own distinct character: jumps are frequent and large, and blockchain information helps drive prices.
-This common set of facts provides evidence that cryptocurrency is emerging as an investable asset class. \end{singlespace}
+This common set of stylized facts provides evidence that cryptocurrency is emerging as an investable asset class.
+Additionally, we discuss potential data quality issues and possible changes in future regulations and the cryptocurrency environment. \end{singlespace}

 {}